mgmendoza/DRL-BananaNavigation-test/Report.md

 ```
 In ```class Agent():``` you will have:

-the _int_ function to interact and learn from the environment, this function will call the QNetwork class from model.py
+the _init_ function to interact and learn from the environment, this function will call the QNetwork class from model.py

 ```
 def __init__(self, state_size, action_size, seed):